jakubtomas/jakubtomas.github.io/README.md

 # Last 3 Projects

-##  3 Project  Angular Firebase Authentication / CRUD App with not  100% working
+##  3 Project  Angular Firebase Authentication / CRUD App Tutorials
+(Warning this project is Angular playground I tried there a lot of things and there are a lot of mistakes.)

 Code Github
 [https://github.com/jakubtomas/AngularRouting](https://github.com/jakubtomas/AngularRouting)